 One downside of living in Flovilla is that it can take a long time to commute to work.
 In Flovilla, the average commute to work is 33.30 minutes, which is quite a bit higher than the national average.

-As is often the case in a small city, Flovilla doesn't have a public transportation system that people use for their commute.
+Flovilla is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Flovilla has a very low overall level of education: only 8.05% of people over 25 hold a 4-year college degree or higher.
+The citizens of Flovilla have a very low rate of college education: just 8.05% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Flovilla in 2022 was $25,802, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,208 for a family of four.
 However, Flovilla contains both very wealthy and poor people as well.